catamphetamine/react-time-ago/README.md

 For custom tooltip design, a custom tooltip component could be rendered.
 For that, `<ReactTimeAgo/>` supports properties:

 * `tooltip={false}` — Instructs the component not to add the default HTML `title` attribute.
-* `container` — A React component that's gonna wrap the date/time label.
-All "unknown" properties will be passed through to the `container`.
-Also, the `container` will receive `verboseDate: string` property with the verbose date/time label.
+* `wrapperComponent` — A React component that's gonna wrap the date/time label.
+Will receive `children` and `verboseDate: string` properties, `verboseDate` being verbose date/time label (for example, "Wednesday, January 1, 2000, 10:45:10 PM").
+* `wrapperProps` — If passed, these properties will be passed through to the `wrapperComponent`.

-For example, here's how to render a [`react-responsive-ui/Tooltip`](https://catamphetamine.github.io/react-responsive-ui/#tooltip):
+For example, here's how to render a [`react-responsive-ui/Tooltip`](https://catamphetamine.gitlab.io/react-responsive-ui/#tooltip):

 ```js
 import React from 'react'